mjtiv/VADT/README.md

 `Identified_Indel_Regions.txt` - A txt file that contains all the identified indels in the dataset that are used to filter the remaining data.

-`Testable_Filtered_Variants.txt` - A txt file that contains all passing variants that can be further analyzed.
+`Testable_Informative_Filt_Variants.txt` - A txt file that contains all passing variants that can be further analyzed.
 It is important to point out the original VCF format in this file has been drastically filtered/changed from the original vcf , so that each sample record now consists of four features.

 Verdict: Genotype: Counts: Binomial_P_value